elingerojo/contexter-cli/README.md

  -------------------------------------
 [BS] Watching files...

 ```

 4.- In a browser open http://localhost:3000

-5.- Play with the dynamic `context` javascript object
+5.- Play with the dynamic `context` JavaScript object

 ...it is reactive, you can update files while the App is running to see the changes in the browser live!